urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/01 Primitive and reference data types.md

   Java doesn't have a problem if you have uninitialized variables as long as you don't try to use them

 Numeric literals
-  Java allows underscores between to digits in numeric literals
-    for example, 1000000 can also be written as 1_000_000 (but not as 1000000_) A number without a decimal is considered an int
+  A number without a decimal is considered an int
   A number containing a decimal is considered a double A long literal can be written by appending lowercase of uppercase L (example: 10L)